Frequently Asked Questions

 POEditor.com is an online localization platform and translation management system, designed for teams to collaborate easily, but also suited for individual localization work.

 You can use POEditor to translate apps, websites, games or other software, using a robust and collaborative online translation management system, and to automate the localization workflow with developer tools.

-You need to create an account and a project, then you can start importing the software strings you want to translate.
+Just to create an account (no credit card is required for this).
+Then you can create as many projects as you like and start importing your strings to be localized.
 You can localize up to 1000 strings for free.
-For more strings, you can subscribe to one of our suggested plans.
+For more strings, you can subscribe to one of our paid plans.

 When logged in, click on your username in the top menu and then on Account Settings.
 Press the Edit Profile button and look for the link that says "Want to remove your account?".
 Type in your password and you will receive by email a link which will remove your account when accessed.

 There are other translation options you can choose from, including to order human translation services and machine translation.